FREQUENTLY ASKED QUESTIONS

 What does education look like at DSS?

 Divine Savior School provides a specialized education shaped by the love of Christ.
 Every student receives a unique program, designed with the partnership of parents, therapists, behaviorists, and academic personnel.
-We seek to provide as many of these services and therapies as possible on our campus.

 All children need support in their development to grow cognitively and physically, as well as spiritually and emotionally.
 Classroom instruction will be provided at a child's cognitive ability level and supported by a Registered Behavior Technician (RBT) in a one-to-one or small group setting.
 This will include instruction in the Word of God and core subjects.
-This education is partnered with Applied Behavior Anyalsis (ABA) and supported by speech and occupational therapy when needed.
+This education is partnered with Applied Behavior Analysis (ABA) and supported by speech and occupational therapy when needed.

 How does DSS support the families of our students?

 We seek to serve not only the students of DSS, but the families of our students.
 On-site counseling and education, as well as devotional groups and worship services will be provided.